google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

     ![CRMint import button](../../img/crmint-ui-import-button.png)

+1. Look at the pipeline graph, it contains two nodes:

+    * **Train model**: Creates and trains a model based on the data selected by the SQL statement.
+Click on the node to inspect the content of the BQML query.
+    * **Evaluate model**: Runs an `ML.EVALUATE` query once the model is trained, to assess performances.

+    The resulting model is stored as part of your BigQuery dataset and is ready for production use as soon as it is trained.

 1. Configure the imported pipeline by clicking the &ldquo;Edit&rdquo; button.
 You need to fill the `BQ_PROJECT` parameter.

     ![CRMint edit button](../../img/crmint-ui-edit-button.png)